romanov/Refresher/README.md

 # Refresher
-This service will generate an update script for your app and run it via PowerShell Core.
+This service will generate an update script for your app and run it via PowerShell Core from the app itself.

 # Quick Start
 1. Add nuget to your project